Follow the steps below to receive new marijuana inventory into Green Bits and start selling.

 3. Assign each package to a product

 For each package ID on the manifest, click Search for products (1) and select the product name that you want to associate with this package.
 If the product does not yet exist in your inventory, you may also create a new product at this step.
-For more detail about products, packages, and SKUs, and how they relate to each other in Green Bits, see our guide to Inventory Items vs. Products.

 Note: Each package's unit of measurement will determine which products it may be assigned to.
 For instance, in the below example our package was received as units, as opposed to grams or ounces.
 Therefore, when searching for products to assign this package to, only unit-based products will be displayed.
 Likewise, if this package had been received as 10 grams, it would only be possible to associate the package with a weight-based product in Green Bits.
 If the product you're searching for is not available, this is most likely because the target product does not have the same unit of measure as the package.
 If you've received a weight-based package that you intend to sell as pre-packaged/pre-weighed units, create a weight-based version of the product and then convert to units later.